royalapplications/docs/src/r2023/royalts/reference/tasks/key-sequence.md

 The **Key Sequence** page allows you to configure a key sequence (simulating keyboard input).

+#### Use Direct Mode when supported

+If checked, Royal TS executes the key sequence in direct mode when the target connection type supports it.

+#### Create a Key Sequence Task

+If checked while sending an ad hoc key sequence, Royal TS creates a reusable Key Sequence Task from the configured sequence.

 #### Sequence

 Enter a Key Sequence.